 Would I recommend traveling overseas with kids?
-Absolutely not.
+Depends on how organized you are!
 There was a good reason I held off for so many years waiting for them to turn the “perfect” age, but when my parents offered to pay for our trip expenditures to make sure that we participated in the next Greece family reunion, my financial excuses no longer had validity.
 In retrospect, we ended up taking a trip of a lifetime!
 With bungalows on the beach at a 5 resort, what could possibly go wrong?
 Right?

 Well, here is what I would like to share with anyone who is interested in traveling overseas with children: